-17.3.1 Database Parameters
+22.3.1 Database Parameters

-Some good minimum values for Oracle Database instance parameters are given here:
+The suggested minimum values for Oracle Database instance parameters are described in Table 22-1:

-Table 17-1 Minimum Values for Oracle Database Instance Parameters
+Table 22-1 Minimum Values for Oracle Database Instance Parameters

-Parameter Value Notes sga_target and 1700M for Applicable when SGA Auto Tuning using sga sga_max_size 32-bits 32-bit systems target and sga_max_size is being used.
+Parameter Value Notes sga_target and 1700M for Applicable when SGA Auto Tuning using sga sga_max_size 32-bit systems target and sga_max_size is being used.
 Especially important for bulkdelete performance.
 A higher value may be required if the directory size exceeds 1 million entries or a high rate of I/O is observed.
 In case of 64-bit systems, one can go up to 60-70% of the RAM available for the Oracle Database on the box.